libpd/libpd/README.md

     http://www.msys2.org/

-Then install to the default location (C:\msys32 or C:\msys64) and follow the setup/update info on the Msys2 webpage.
+Then install to the default location (C:\msys32 or C:\msys64) and follow the setup/update info on the Msys2 webpage. _Do not skip the step which asks you to close and reopen the shell window._

 Msys2 provides both 32 and 64 bit MinGW and command shells which are used to compile for 32 or 64 bit, respectively.
 Due to how MinGW is designed, you cannot build a 64 bit libpd with a 32 bit MinGW and vice versa.